The Body Keeps the Score: EMDR For Physical Symptoms of Trauma

 The book highlights several key breakthroughs:

-EMDR therapy takes advantage of this neuroplasticity by helping the brain process and release the negative energy associated with traumatic memories.
+EMDR therapy takes advantage of this neuroplasticity by helping the brain process and release the negative energy and stored memories associated with traumatic events.
+It helps the brain to rewire itself for healing.

 EMDR: Targeting the Emotional Roots of Physical Symptoms